Tech-at-DU/Launch-Page-Tutorial/P00-Getting-Setup/content.md

 Where do we write code?

 The answer is a **Text Editor**.
-There are many popular editors, but we're going to use Atom.
+There are many popular editors, but we're going to use Visual Studio Code.

-Navigate your browser to https://code.visualstudio.com/download and download and install the Atom Text Editor.
+Navigate your browser to https://code.visualstudio.com/download and download and install the VSCode Text Editor.

-Atom is a wildly popular text editor.
+VSCode is a wildly popular text editor.
 It is free and open source and it is created and maintained by GitHub.com, one of the most popular websites for software engineers.

 # Organizing Your Projects